anntnzrb/eyesight/memory-bank/systemPatterns.md

 *

+## Guiding Philosophy

-**Guiding Philosophy:** The principles outlined in this document are fundamentally guided by the tenet that concise code, often achieved through functional programming paradigms, leads to a reduced long-term maintenance burden.
+The principles outlined in this document are fundamentally guided by the tenet that concise code, often achieved through functional programming paradigms, leads to a reduced long-term maintenance burden.
 While immediate readability is a consideration, it is balanced against the benefits of a smaller codebase and can be effectively supported by strong code structure and targeted documentation where needed.

+## Information Patterns

+*   **Prioritizing Current Knowledge:**
+    *   Actively seek and prioritize up-to-date external information for all aspects of development, including technologies, libraries, programming language versions, and best practices.
+Internal knowledge bases can quickly become outdated; therefore, external, current sources are favored.
+    *   Utilize available mechanisms to access the latest information.
+For instance, MCPs (Model Context Protocol servers) like Context7 can be employed to search for and retrieve current documentation for libraries and technologies.

 ## Coding Patterns